realprogrammersusevim/nostr-answers/README.md

 then paste the link into your note.
 Many clients will automatically get the link and display the image.

+## How do I mention or quote a post?

+Mentioning or quoting a note is similar to tagging a user.
+Copy the ID of the note and then put `@` and then the ID of the note you wish to reference.

 ## What's this Lightning Network thing?

 You may have noticed those invoices being sent around Nostr or the lightning